Long Distance Skateboarding / ..

 And it just threads into the base, does not pass through.
 I had even contacted Tracker's Tech.
 Support folks for advice on removing the stubborn king pin, thanks for the replies Max, amazing that you can get live human tech support on a 33 year old product!
 So soaked it in Kroil penetrating oil, heated the area with a propane torch and left it to sit for a few days.
 Managed to get it removed first trying a stud remover and after that failed, clamping the threaded stud in a vice and using a large Crescent wrench on the baseplate and JUST BARELY was able to get that sucker broken loose (without snapping it off).
 Since the old threads in the base plate looked pretty cruddy, decided to modify it to take an aircraft bolt.
 I drilled through the bottom of the base plate and reamed it to 0.375 And viola, an AN6-24 aircraft bolt fits in perfectly and is just the right height and is way stronger than what I pulled out.
 Here is the truck with the old and new kingpins to the left.
 However, I found the hard plastic pivot cup was worn out and sloppy.
 So drilled out the old cup, machined a 0.5

 And here is a better-than-new Tacker FulTrack truck, ready to skate, 106mm wide hanger.
 I outfitted it with yellow WFB RipTide barrel bushings and an AccelSpring top washer.
-Truck is better that it was the day I bought it in 1978.
+Truck is better than it was the day I bought it in 1978.
 Los Alamitos Creek Trail, south San Jose, CA. See how the rear truck does not line up with the front Left side hole is 2-3/4

 Right side hole is 2-7/8 So I found the problem was I was using the rear most of the front set of holes and the front most of the rear holes and that combination was not really intended to be used.
 And it was the little 0.1 Holes plugged with epoxy putty.
 Then I also used the rest of the putty to level out a longer spot for the truck as it sits just beyond the bend of the kick tail.
 I just fashioned the putty to make a level pad for the base plate to sit upon w/o bending around the kick tail bend.
 Here is my old skool short pumping setup.
 About 30